IgnisDa/ryot/docs/content/importing.md

 # Importing

 Importing is meant to be a one-time operation.
 They are irreversible, i.e., importing from the same source twice will create duplicates.
-I recommend you make a database backup before starting an import.
-To start, click on "Imports and Exports" link under the "Settings" section in the sidebar.
+I recommend you to make a database backup before starting an import.

 An import can fail at various steps.
 Ryot creates a report when an import completes/fails.
 You can see the reports under "Import History" of the imports page.